 (Updated: April 2019.
 After completing our South America tour and touring in the PNW of the USA and moving to Spain, we felt it was important to update this post with new apps.
 We often get questions about specific apps and our intention is to cover applications that are useful for offline mapping tools for cycle touring, not tracking distances, or social features.

 For 2019, we’ve got a new #1 app!

 Note: we have also included user recommended offline apps at the bottom that come highly preferred.)

-As we’ve traversed Europe and South America during our cycle tour, we have become quite familiar with the various offline navigation mapping apps.
-Given that we have used an Apple iPhone, an Android tablet, and a Mac laptop, we are no strangers to the variety of tools available.
+As we’ve traversed Europe, South America, and the USA during our cycle tours, we have become quite familiar with the various offline navigation mapping apps.
+Given that we have used an Apple iPhone, an Android tablet, Samsung Galaxy phone, Dell and a Mac laptop, we are no strangers to the variety of tools available.

 Phone and Tablet

 Android and iOS | $3.99 – $19.99 | https://www.komoot.com

 Pros: For a while, I’ve heard, “you have to check out Komoot” and it wasn’t until Dakota and Chelsea Gale of TraipsingAbout.com paid us a visit in Granada, Spain that I was able to get my hands on the application.

 They’re touring the Iberian peninsula and have been using the app for their planning and riding.